clearlydefined/clearlydefined/docs/curation-guidelines.md

 ### Package components discovered license
 To evaluate the discovered licenses for a package component, use the following steps:

-1. Identify all files in the repository labeled as `NOASSERTION`
+1. Identify all files in the repository labeled as `NOASSERTION` or with an SPDX expression containing `AND` or `OR`.
-2. Review each `NOASSERTION` labeled file to determine whether there is an SPDX-identified license.
+2. Review each such file to determine whether there is an SPDX-identified license.
 There are three cases:
-    1. If there are SPDX-identified license(s) in the file, use the SPDX license expression to capture those licenses.
+    1. If there is/are SPDX-identified license(s) in the file, use the SPDX license expression to capture those licenses.
     2. If there is no license in the file, code `NONE`.
     3. If there is a license, but that license does not have an SPDX identifier, code `OTHER`.
 3. If the definition indicates a source location, curate the license information found on source component’s definition.
 Because of the flow through of license obligations from source to a binary package, the information from the source location’s core facet should be encoded as a “discovered license” in the package.